 Both he and Demetrius Woodson were originally accused of killing Bryvonte Lee because they didn’t like the $100 price of a shotgun the teenage victim was trying to sell them, according to court documents.

 Although Woodson is scheduled to stand trial for murder and robbery July 10 in Marion Superior Court, charges against Pullins were dismissed Oct.
 18, 2015, court records state.

 Pullins and Montgomery are being held without bond in the Bartholomew County Jail after Tuesday’s incident, jail officials said.

-Montgomery and another Indianapolis woman, Mya Johnson, 18, were booked on charges of assisting a criminal, jail officials said.
-A similar charge was filed against a 17-year-old female juvenile who was also in the car, Lutz said.
+Montgomery and another Indianapolis woman, Mya Johnson, 18, was booked on preliminary charges of assisting a criminal, jail officials said.
+A similar preliminary charge was filed against a 17-year-old female juvenile who was also in the car, Lutz said.